 For myself though, I’m all about cheese.
 And guess what?
 I was in luck!
 They had a cheese warehouse!
 Look, aren’t they beautiful?

-Cheese production seemed to be a natural fit in the Netherlands.
+The Netherlands offers optimum conditions for cheese production.
 The marshy land is great for dairy farming, and the canals and waterways offer easy transport of goods from town to town.